black and white bed linen

 Putting Scripture into Practice

-Changing Character Through Recovery
+Restoring Character Through Recovery

 Recovery is often understood as freedom from alcohol, but the program points toward something deeper — freedom from self.
 The Twelve Steps work by exposing old patterns, practicing new principles, and allowing character to change over time through rigorous honesty and dependence on a Higher Power.
-This section is for those willing to move beyond staying sober, to practice the principles fully and experience the kind of recovery that brings real stability and rest.
-Not maintenance — a better way to live free.
+This section explores those patterns through The Layman’s Way — a practical approach to understanding life in clear, everyday terms.
+It is for those willing to move beyond simply staying sober and begin practicing the principles fully, discovering the kind of recovery that brings real stability and rest.

 The Things We Believe